18 Beautiful Greek Islands for Every Kind of Traveler

 Welcome to Mamma Mia! country, where the Sporades islands lounge off Greece’s eastern coast.
 The sacred meets the profane here on this hilly island blanketed in pines and olive trees, with churches and nightclubs competing for attention.
 Expect cobblestones and narrow white-washed alleys in the picturesque port of Skiathos Town.
 Over 70 beaches pocket the island’s stunning coastline, many with golden sand (and an overabundance of European package–tourists in high season).
 Water babies can escape the madding crowds at Alonnisos, the nation’s first marine park and Europe’s largest.
 It protects the endangered Mediterranean monk seal and offers great swimming, diving, and bird-watching.

-This article was originally published in August 2019 and was updated in May 2022.
+This article was originally published in August 2019 and was most recently updated on June 5, 2024.
 Tim Chester contributed reporting.

 Amanda is a travel writer and photographer who lived in Europe and the Middle East for eight years before returning to her home port in Seattle.
 A former wilderness guide, she’s happiest covering nature, animals, and outdoor adventures.
 Her Honduras scuba article won a Lowell Thomas award.